jpiaskowski/my_website_hugo/content/authors/admin/_index.md

 ---
 authors:
 - admins
-bio: I am interested in agricultural statistic, analysis workflow and data management, quantitative genetics and integration of spatial statistics into routine analysis of agricultural field trials.
+bio: I work in agricultural statists.
+My focal areas are data management and analytic workflow, quantitative genetics and integration of spatial statistics into routine analysis of agricultural field trials.
 education:
   courses:
   - course: PhD in Crop Science